treefrogframework/treefrog-framework/docs/user-guide/en/debug/index.md

 In debug, the following settings are used according to the platforms.

-In the case of Linux/ Mac OS X:

 <div class="center aligned" markdown="1">

 **In the case of Linux/ Mac OS X:**